rgerardi/vim-go-ide/README.md

 This repository assumes you're using either Linux or Mac OSX with Go and Git already installed.

-In order to use this repository, simply follow the instructions to install the plugins and use the provided `.vimrc` file to start.
+In order to use this repository, follow the instructions to install the plugins and use the provided `.vimrc` file to start.
 You can clone this repository and link or copy the provided `.vimrc` file to your home directory.

 TODO: Windows instructions

 ## Installing Vim
 ### Mac OSX
 The Vim provided by Apple is the old 7.4 version and does not support features like Lua which would be required by the completion plugin.
-For this guide we will use Vim 8 installed using Homebrew.
+For this guide we will use Vim 8 which you can install using Homebrew.
 If you don't want to use Homebrew, you can always download and compile Vim from source.

 Assuming Homebrew is installed, run the following command to install Vim 8:
 ```